April 8, 1892: Gladys Louise Smith is born to John Charles and Charlotte Smith (née Hennessey) at 211 University Avenue in Toronto, Ontario, Canada.

 March 15, 1933: Secrets, Mary’s final film, opens the same week President Roosevelt closes the banks.
 Like all films released this week, Secrets performs poorly at the box-office.

-July 2, 1933: Louella Parsons’ gossip column in the Los Angeles Examiner prints the news that Mary Pickford and Douglas Fairbanks are divorcing.
+July 2, 1933: Louella Parsons’ gossip column in the Los Angeles Examiner prints the news that Mary Pickford and Douglas Fairbanks are separating.